 With this in mind, IALA has taken an initiative, as part of the strategy for the future of e-Navigation, by developing a World Wide Radio Navigation Plan.
+To support the WWRNP IALA developed and is maintaining focus work on maritime radiocommunications to support both the vision of IALA and e-Navigation.

 Scope and Objectives

-The core objective of this document is to state the IALA vision for the efficient use of Radio Spectrum in the Maritime Mobile Service.
+The core objective of the Maritime Radio Communications Plan (MRCP) is to state the IALA vision for the efficient use of Radio Spectrum in the Maritime Mobile Service.
+Edition 3 of the MRCP reflects the outcomes of developments in maritime radio communication spectrum.

 This document focuses on the need for an agreed infrastructure of communications between ships and ashore.
 It presents IALA’s view on current, developing and future Radio Communication Systems for the maritime sector.

-e-Navigation will require appropriately designed radio communication systems for robust and reliable services.
+e-Navigation requires appropriately designed radio communication systems for robust and reliable services.
 This document is aimed at assisting in the formulation of policy for National and International spectrum allocation and usage.

 This document is also provided for IALA members and other administrations to assist them in offering their proposed use of radio spectrum as part of the on-going studies at ITU.

-Background to Service Provision
+Background

+Digital communications permeate our daily lives – both for work and for recreation.
+The introduction of ‘any-time, any-where’ access to information through the internet; text based or image based communications; geospatial locating and more is driving demand for faster, more robust, and more integrated, communication solutions.

+Almost every e-Navigation solution currently foreseen depends upon efficient and robust ship-ship, ship-shore or shore-ship electronic data transfer.
+Existing communications systems may, in many places, be adequate to serve these needs, but it may be necessary to develop new methods to realise the full potential of e-Navigation.
+The performance requirements, in particular data capacity, for communications systems to support e-Navigation are, in many cases, unknown and are likely to change over time.
+However, studies and user requirement workshops have been carried out to better determine the data transfer requirements to address e-navigation elements and facilitate development of digital communications solutions for the maritime environment.
+This work provides a basis for analysis of candidate technologies and the opportunity to provide strategic guidance on implementation of the technologies in a rapidly changing maritime environment.

+A strategy for the implementation of digital communications technologies, and the provision of effective equipment and infrastructure is that the user will not be required to choose a candidate digital communications technology when transferring information; the system will choose the most appropriate means to transfer the data based on the technologies available and the parameters required for the data transmission.

 General

-The challenge facing radio communication in the maritime sector is the need to relay more information, which puts pressure on the availability of spectrum.
+The challenge facing radio communication in the maritime sector is the need to relay more information, more often on a global basis, which puts pressure on the availability of spectrum.

 Spectrum, as a finite resource, is under increasing demand from all users globally.
 Recent trends from national licensing / regulatory authorities have been to use pricing / cost to drive efficiency improvements.

-The move from analogue to digital and from voice to data show the way forward for future radio communications.
+The move from analogue to digital; and from voice to data; show the way forward for future radio communications.
 Time sharing of voice and data communications on a common channel is a technological advance that can be applied to e-Navigation.

-Experience with AIS has shown that TDMA techniques can enable several hundred users effectively and efficiently share vast amounts of data using only two channels.
+Experience with AIS has shown that TDMA techniques can enable several hundred users effectively and efficiently share vast amounts of data using only four channels – AIS1, AIS2 for safety of navigation purposes and AIS channels 3 and 4 for satellite detection of AIS. ..